5 Common Eye Conditions You Should Know

 Unstable blood pressure can cause significant harm to your blood vessels.
 This damage affects the arteries and veins in your eyes.
 Hypertensive retinopathy is a leading cause of vision loss in the United States.
 High or variable blood pressure can cause ocular strokes, leaking blood vessels and permanent vision loss.
 If you have high, or low blood pressure, it is important to discuss risk factors with your optometrist.
 They can provide assistance in managing these conditions.

 Dry eye is a very common condition in Northern Alberta.
 Both environmental and health factors can cause dry eye, mainly by damaging the eye’s front surface.
 Signs and symptoms can vary greatly from person to person.
-Likewise, treatment plans are generally different, matching to the underlying cause.
+Likewise, treatment plans are generally different, matching the underlying cause.
 Age, systemic diseases, screen use, heat systems, humidity, and diet can all contribute to developing dry eye.